his ass was grass

 This little production played itself out for three more days until finally he saw his winged nemesis lying dead on the sill between the glass and the screen.
 A little chill ran down his spine again but this time he wasn’t so sure it was triumph he felt.

 He was smart as a child and he grew up to be an even brighter man.
 He appeared a decent person and his motives for pursuing science were pure.
 He wanted to make the world a better place and after many years of hard work he thought he’d done just that.
 While it wasn’t curing cancer, this was something that could improve the lives of millions of people around the world.

-Or so he thought until he arrived a few minutes late to the big meeting showing the higher-ups what he and his team had been working on for so long, only to see a fireball erupt from the corner of the building where that meeting was underway.
-And just that quickly, everything changed.
+Or so he thought until he arrived a few minutes late the big meeting to show the higher-ups what he and his team had been working on for so long, only to see a fireball erupt from the corner of the building where that meeting was underway.
+And that quickly, everything changed.

 A minute later his cell phone rang.
 He had been sitting frozen in his front seat and it took half a dozen rings to shake him from his dazed condition.
 Trembling, he answered.
 There was a long pause before a voice on the other end asked him his name.
 When he gave it to them the voice said simply “Forget about your grass or we’ll find you,” and then hung up.